 First, a brief lesson may be helpful.
-Presbyopia is a normal age related eye condition in which the natural lens of the eye loses the ability to “autofocus”.
+Presbyopia is a normal age related eye condition in which the natural lens of the eye hardens and loses the ability to “autofocus” for near work.
 Sooner or later, presbyopia causes a gradual worsening of near vision during the forties.
 Whether or not you have LASIK, you can expect to eventually become “presbyopic” during your mid-forties; this is why people begin wearing bifocals, reading glasses, or taking off their distance glasses (if they are nearsighted).
 Yes, even after LASIK, if you are corrected for perfect distance vision (“Full Distance”) in both eyes, you will eventually need reading glasses for near work.
-Many patients are not opposed to using over-the-counter reading glasses for near work after surgery.
-Other patients truly want to be “glasses-free”, and the mere thought of still needing reading glasses would defeat the point of having LASIK in the first place, you may want to learn about the pros & cons of Monovision.
+Though many patients are not opposed to using over-the-counter reading glasses for near work as they age, others truly want to be “glasses-free” for near work.
+If the mere thought of still needing reading glasses would defeat the point of having LASIK in the first place, you may want to learn about the pros & cons of Monovision.

 With Monovision, one eye is “set” for distance focus, and the other eye is set for better near focus.
 Having mild nearsightedness in one eye can help negate the effects of presbyopia and restore/preserve near vision.
 Monovision allows a patient to see both distance and near images without glasses by having blended visual focal points.
 The goal of Monovision is to be independent of glasses for most day-to-day activities.
 After Monovision it is realistic to be able to read a menu, do computer work, watch TV, and drive a car legally without glasses.